tangentsoft/pidp8i/doc/cc8-manual.md

 The OS/8 version of CC8 supports a subset of the C dialect understood by [the cross-compiler](#cross), and thus of K&R C:

-1.  <a id="typeless"></a>The language is typeless in that everything is a 12 bit integer, and any variable/array can interpreted as `int`, `char` or pointer.
+1.  <a id="typeless"></a>The language is largely typeless in that all simple variables are 12 bit integers.
+Any variable/array can interpreted as `int`, `char` or pointer.
 All variables and arrays must be declared as `int`.
-As with K&R C, the return type may be left off of a function's definition; it is implicitly `int` in all cases.

-    Because the types are already known, it is not necessary to give types when declaring function arguments:
+    It is not necessary to give argument types when declaring function arguments, but you must declare a return type with the OS/8 CC8
+    compiler:

-        myfn(n) { /* do something with n */ }
+        int myfn(n) { /* do something with n */ }

     This declares a function taking an `int` called `n` and returning an `int`.

-    Contrast the CC8 cross-compiler, which requires function argument types to be declared, if not the return type, per K&R C rules:
+    Contrast the CC8 cross-compiler, which requires function argument types to be declared but not the return type, per K&R C rules:

-        int myfn(n)
+        myfn(n)
         int n;
         {
-            /* do something with n */
+            /* do something with n, then _maybe_ return something */ }
-        }

-	`The type int is mandatory for all functions.`

-    The cross-compiler supports `void` as an extension to K&R C, this type is converted to int in the pre-processor.
+    The cross-compiler supports `void` as an extension to K&R C. This type is converted to `int` in the pre-processor.
 Similarly, the type `char` is converted.
-These type may be used for readability purposes.
+You may use these types for readability purposes, but they have no real effect on the code the compiler generates.

 2. There must be an `int main()`, and it must be the last function in the single input C file.